zzhikai/tp/docs/UserGuide.md

 ---
 ### Sorting applicants : `sort`

-Allows you to sort the list of applicants temporarily by name or by job.
+Allows you to sort the list of applicants **temporarily** by name or by job.
+That is to say, the list will not stay sorted if you were to use other commands following sort.
 You can sort based on ascending or descending order.

 <br>